 Interested in learning more about what I do, and how I can help you?
 Then check out my services.

-In 2018, she obtained her Applied Nutrition Certificate, and is a 2019 Certified Diabetes Educator candidate.
+In 2018, she obtained her Applied Nutrition Certificate, and since June 2019 she is a Certified Diabetes Educator.

 She is a member of the Quebec Order of Pharmacists, and the Canadian Association of Natural Nutritional Practitioners.